Uganda’s Olympian Cheptegei dies after being set on fire by boyfriend

 Marangach was also wounded in the incident, sustaining 30 percent burns on his body.

+Cheptegei’s death shines a spotlight on violence experienced by sportswomen in Kenya.
 The assault comes two years after Kenyan-born athlete Damaris Mutua was found dead in Iten, a world-famous running hub in the Rift Valley.

 And in 2021, record-breaking Kenyan runner Agnes Tirop, 25, was found stabbed to death at her home in Iten in 2021.
 Her estranged husband is on trial over her murder.
 He has denied the charges.